streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Photos go to a different folder than SVGs: they can be used directly by the build process so put them into folders

 - [mdpi](app/src/main/res/drawable-mdpi) - 384 pixels for images, with three square images in each row it would be 128 x 128 pixels for each)
-- [hdpi](app/src/main/res/drawable-hdpi) - 576 pixels for images (192 x 192 pixels in case of three quare images in each row)
+- [hdpi](app/src/main/res/drawable-hdpi) - 576 pixels for images (192 x 192 pixels in case of three square images in each row)
-- [xhdpi](app/src/main/res/drawable-xhdpi) 768 pixels for images (256 x 256 pixels in case of three quare images in each row)
+- [xhdpi](app/src/main/res/drawable-xhdpi) 768 pixels for images (256 x 256 pixels in case of three square images in each row)
-- [xxhdpi](app/src/main/res/drawable-xxhdpi) 1152 pixels (384 x 384 pixels in case of three quare images in each row)
+- [xxhdpi](app/src/main/res/drawable-xxhdpi) 1152 pixels (384 x 384 pixels in case of three square images in each row)

 Each of these folders should hold the same image resized to a different resolution.
 While testing various images it is enough to put one into any of the folders.